-Bipole III Transmission Reliability Project
+Bipole III Transmission Line

 Bipole III is a high voltage direct current transmission project under construction in Manitoba that will deliver renewable energy to southern Manitoba and the United States, helping to reduce reliance on fossil fuels.
 Once completed in 2018, Bipole III will strengthen reliability and security of Manitoba's electricity supply by reducing dependency on existing high voltage direct current transmission lines and the Dorsey Converter Station.
 We currently rely on these facilities to deliver over 70 per cent of the electricity produced in the province.

 Bipole III is a renewable energy project and 1 of the 20 largest projects under construction in North America.

 The project will strengthen the reliability and security of Manitoba's electricity supply by reducing dependency on existing high voltage direct current transmission lines and the Dorsey Converter Station in southern Manitoba.

 Total electricity that can be delivered using Manitoba Hydro's transmission system.